Life, Death, and the Gray

 Most arguments for the pro-choice position utilize appeals to emotion by focusing on heartbreaking situations like rape and incest.
 Because surely we wouldn't want to force a victim of such a heinous act to have to carry the resulting child to full term.
 This argument is flawed in at least two ways however.
 First, two wrongs do not make a right—as awful as rape is, murdering an innocent third party doesn't make the situation more just, it makes it considerably less so.
 Secondly, these cases are exceedingly rare—even according to the more liberal estimates by the Guttmacher Institute, only 1% of abortions are performed due to rape and less than 0.5% due to incest.
 According to the forms in Florida, the only state which tracks such data, only 0.27% of abortions are performed due to life threatening complications for the mother and another 1.48% due to non-life threatening complications.
 A mere 1% are performed due to alleged fetal abnormalities—note that pregnancy screenings are not always accurate, so it's possible to abort a perfectly healthy child in these situations.
 Curiously, many even defend partial birth abortions due to the mistaken belief that they could save the life of the mother.
 In fact, medical experts unanimously agree that partial birth abortions are never medically necessary—there simply are no medical scenarios where a mother's life could be saved by a partial birth abortion.

 That leaves over 95% of all abortions unaccounted for, so what are the main reasons people kill their own children?
 Well 20% are performed for social or economic reasons while 75.4% are simply elective.
-People seem to kill their babies primarily because they want sexual intercourse without sexual responsibility—abortion is simply used as a retroactive contraceptive, despite widespread availability of actual contraceptives in our society.
-The Bible tells us that sex outside of marriage is sin and a dangerous thing for all parties involved—the mother, the father, and the resulting children.
-Marriage brings an economic, emotional and psychological stability with it which allows for parents to be be better equipped and prepared for children.
+People seem to murder their babies primarily because they want sexual liberty without sexual responsibility—abortion is simply used as a retroactive contraceptive, despite widespread availability of actual contraceptives in our society.
+The Bible tells us that sex outside of marriage is sin and a dangerous thing for all parties involved—the mother, the father, and especially the resulting children.
+Marriage brings an economic, emotional and psychological stability with it which allows for parents to be be better equipped and prepared to nurture children.
 This is clearly shown in the data as 86% of all abortions are performed on unmarried women according to the CDC.
 Over a quarter (27%) of all pregnancies end in abortion if you're single compared to a mere 4% of pregnancies if you're married.
-Sex outside of marriage is far more life threatening for the baby.
+Sex outside of marriage is far more dangerous for children.